 MYTH!
 Many people believe that #NoOffice workers have lower wages than people who work on-site.
 The truth is that remote workers can actually earn more!
 That’s because companies that have embraced the remote work model don’t need to rent an office space big enough to fit all of their employees, pay electricity and water bills, hire a cleaning service, etc. Their expenses are much lower, so they can offer competitive salaries to those who apply for jobs in their companies.

 Remote work also has one big advantage - you don’t spend money commuting to work.
-A recent study shows that a typical household spends an average of $9,500 on transit a year - that’s a lot of money you can save by going #NoOffice!
+Studies show that a typical household spends an average of $9,500 on transit a year - that’s a lot of money you can save by going #NoOffice!

 FACT!
 You may say that there isn’t a difference between remote and on-site work - it’s still a job that needs to be done, so in either case, you need to stay motivated and perform your duties.
-However, some people (especially those who have never worked remotely before) may encounter very little motivation to get to work when they’re at home - a place where they usually rest.
+However, some people (especially those who have never worked from home before) may encounter very little motivation to get to work when they’re in their place - where they usually rest.

-People who work remotely follow an unhealthy lifestyle.
+3. People who work remotely follow an unhealthy lifestyle 🫀

 #NoOffice work can also help you with keeping a balanced diet.
 People who work on-site usually don’t have the opportunity to brew their own coffee or prepare a meal in their offices, so they depend on Starbucks' sugary beverages and quick, high-fat lunches in local restaurants, fast food places and bars.
 By working from home, they can prepare a healthy snack, meal or less-sugary coffee anytime they need.

 MYTH!
 This is one of the most common misconceptions about remote work.
-Of course, introverts will feel more comfortable when being offered to work remotely (with this option, they can avoid stressful situations in the workplace), but #NoOffice work is also a good choice for those who are extroverts.
+Of course, introverts will feel more comfortable when being offered to work from home (with this option, they can avoid stressful situations in the workplace), but #NoOffice work is also a good choice for those who are extroverts.

 Extroverts get energized from being around people, so after switching to a remote work model, they may feel a bit exhausted.
 However, they can make it work for themselves by working from more busy places - cafés, parks and other social spaces.
 Of course, extroverts also need to be proactive in scheduling their social life and meeting with friends in their spare time to charge up their batteries.

-Michael Sliwinski, the CEO of Nozbe, explains how he organizes his social life and remote work from an extrovert’s perspective in episode 15 of The Podcast.
+Michael Sliwinski, the CEO of Nozbe (and a great extrovert 😅) explains how he organizes his social life and remote work in episode 15 of The Podcast.

 FACT!
 Currently, there are multiple remote employment opportunities available, so you don’t have to be an IT specialist to become a digital nomad!
-The list of jobs available for those who want to work remotely includes offers for doctors, psychologists, personal assistants, translators, copywriters, voice actors, customer support officers, marketing specialists, photographers, graphic designers, bookkeepers, financial consultants, telemarketers, sales managers and more!
+Many of the knowledge workers need their own brain and a computer with the internet connection to do their job, so the list of remote jobs includes offers for doctors, psychologists, personal assistants, translators, copywriters, voice actors, customer support officers, marketing specialists, photographers, graphic designers, bookkeepers, financial consultants, telemarketers, sales managers and more!

 MYTH!
 Although remote employment gives you the opportunity to work from virtually any place in the world (unless there’s no Internet where you’re going ;) ), you may struggle to focus on your tasks in some places.
 For example, noise in a busy café or on a metro train may distract you from your work, not to mention that you won’t be able to answer a work call in such an environment.

-Remote work can be mixed with on-site work.
+7. Remote work can be mixed with on-site work 🏦

 FACT!
 Many employers offer their employees the possibility to work two to three days a week from home on the condition that they remain as productive as they would be while working on-site.
 Nowadays, many people successfully mix the flexibility of remote work with the stability and office atmosphere of the on-site work model.
-If you’d like to see how #NoOffice works for you, ask your employer if it’s possible for you to work from your home for one or two days.
+This hybrid mode became very popular “thanks to” COVID-19 outbreak.
+Even the companies that had never considered letting their employees work from home noticed that people work as productively as they worked in the office and the company can save money on office-related expenses.

-Working from home means that you have lots of free time.
+8. Working from home means that you have lots of free time ⏱

 Extra tip: As soon as you start a remote job, make sure to let your friends and family know that even though you’ll be working from your home, this doesn’t mean that you’ll be available at all times.
 This will help them better understand the situation and circumstances, especially if they haven’t had any experience with this work model before.